datamesse/datamesse.github.io/README.md

 1. From GitHub, create a new Repository and link it to an empty folder on your machine as your app's local copy via GitHub Desktop.
 In this example, the folder will be called "datamesse.github.io".

+From the Repository's Settings, scroll to the bottom, click GitHub Pages and publish the site to https://datamesse.github.io/.

 2. From Command Prompt, navigate to the parent directory of the empty folder.
 ```
 create-react-app datamesse.github.io